Limited Time Offer:Up to 0% off Hello Interview Premium

 Watch out for the AI taking shortcuts with the type system.
 In TypeScript, it'll sometimes use any to silence a type error rather than fixing the underlying issue.
 In other languages, it might add unnecessary casts or ignore nullability.
 Treat these the same way you'd treat a deleted failing test.
 It's a correctness shortcut that needs to be fixed, not accepted.
 An interviewer who notices any sprinkled through your codebase will ask about it.

-Type hygiene matters across languages.
-Go's interface system, Java's generics, Python's type annotations with mypy.
-Each one gives you a way to verify correctness before running a single test.
-Use them.
+Keeping your types clean pays off in any language.
+Go's interface system, Java's generics, and Python's type annotations with mypy each give you a way to catch type errors before running a single test.
+Use whichever your environment supports.

 What to test and when